-You probably noticed that this is a short chapter, and there is a good reason for that: An iPhone works very well, and you are unlikely to have problems with it, especially if you keep its software current.
-When problems do occur, don't worry about it because you can usually solve them with a few simple steps as you see in this chapter.
-If you aren't able to solve a problem yourself, there's lots of help available for you on the Internet and at an Apple Store.
+iPhones usually work very well, and you are unlikely to have problems with one, especially if you keep its software current.
+When problems do occur, you can usually solve them with a few simple steps.
+If that fails, there's lots of help available for you on the Internet or you can visit the Genius bar at an Apple store.